 SQL Query on Cache

-NCache offers your microservices the ability to query indexed cache data through an SQL-like querying mechanism.
-This feature proves valuable in cases where the values of the keys against which the required information is stored are unknown.
-This also abstracts away much of the lower level cache API calls and makes your application code fairly easier to understand and maintain.
-This feature proves to be uniquely suitable for you if you are more comfortable with SQL-like commands.
+NCache enables your Microservices to query indexed cache data through an SQL-like querying mechanism.
+This feature is useful when the values of the keys for the cached items are unknown.
+This also simplifies the lower-level cache API calls, making your application code easier to understand and maintain.
+It’s particularly useful if you’re more comfortable with SQL-like commands.

 An example code snippet demonstrating the use of the NCache SQL Query feature is given below: